akvo/agrastat/docs/user-guide.rst

     download data.
 Only an administrator is able to create user accounts.

 To create a user ID, use the "Organization" link at the top of any page.
-If the user belongs to multiple organisations, they need to select the organisation the new member is being added to and Click on 'Manage'.
+If the user belongs to multiple organisations, they need to select the organisation the new member is being added to and Click on "Manage".

 .. image:: /images/manage_organization.jpg

-Click on 'Members' and then 'Add Member'
+Click on "Members" and then "Add Member"

 .. image:: /images/add_member_1.jpg